 About the Award-Winning Documentary A Plastic Ocean

-We also no longer benefit from rentals or purchase of the film.
-However, it is an important documentary that we encourage all people to experience in order to learn about why the issue of plastic pollution is so important.
+Although we are no longer control the distribution rights, the film is an important documentary that we encourage all people to experience in order to learn about why the issue of plastic pollution is so important.
 View our education guide by clicking below.